 - Darwin, being a clergyman, was aware of the negative effect that this theory would have on the religious community.

-- His autobiography reveals that he had been suffering from an unknown illness throughout his adult life, which he himself did not know about.
+- His autobiography reveals that he had been suffering from an unknown illness throughout his adult life, which he did not know about.

-- He loved to play the game backgammon with his wife, and often showed off that he had won more games than she had.
+- He loved to play the game backgammon with his wife and often showed off that he had won more games than she had.

-- He enjoyed eating many exotic animals – armadillos, iguanas and even pumas – but he did not like owls.
+- He enjoyed eating many exotic animals – armadillos, iguanas, and even pumas – but he did not like owls.

 - Just like Darwin had predicted, the theory of evolution received an outraged reaction from the Church of England.
-However, the Church apologised 125 years after his death, saying, “Good religion needs to work constructively with good science.”
+However, the Church apologized 125 years after his death, saying, “Good religion needs to work constructively with good science.”

 69. Charles Darwin Weird Facts

-- During his voyage, Darwin developed a weird interest exploring different animals by eating them.
+- During his voyage, Darwin developed a weird interest in exploring different animals by eating them.
 Some of these were iguanas, armadillos and pumas.

-- When Darwin was 12 years old, he revealed in a letter that he only washed his feet once in a month.
+- When Darwin was 12 years old, he revealed in a letter that he only washed his feet once a month.

 - Before the voyage on the HMS Beagle, his father thought him to be a failure.
 Charles was never a good student and he also dropped out of medical school, making his father think that he would be a disgrace to the family.

-- Even though he formulated the most important scientific theory in biology on a voyage, he was actually seasick and spent most of his time on land.
+- Even though he formulated the most important scientific theory in biology on a voyage, he was seasick and spent most of his time on land.